jibcamun/Serene/README.md

 Got a quote idea?
 A bug?
 A killer feature?
 Pull requests and issues are welcome!
 Let’s make Serene even better, together.

----

-## 📄 License
-MIT License.
-Free for personal and commercial use.
-No drama.

 <br><br>

 <div align="center"> Made with calm & code by <a href="https://github.com/jibcamun">Jibran</a> 🌱 </div>